In comes Ronnie

 1979 - David Johnson and Jimmy Case were on the scoresheet as we beat Dinamo Tbilisi 2-1 at Anfield.

 Mixed fortunes at Gigg Lane

 We have twice visited Bury in the top flight on this day in history.

 1896 - Malcolm McVean and George Allan struck as we won 2-1

-1927 - William Devlin added to a Laurie Crown own goal as we lost 5-2.
+1927 - Willie Devlin added to a Laurie Crown own goal as we lost 5-2.
 Norman Bullock and Jack Ball bagged a brace each, with Wally Amos also netting.

 2000 - Brad Friedel played in the USA’s 3-1 defeat of Kuwait in the Olympics in Melbourne.
 Meanwhile, future red Milan Baroš appeared for the Czech Republic in their 1-1 draw with Cameroon in Brisbane in the same group.

 St. Michael’s first treble

 1987 - Ex-red Michael Owen scored his first ever hat-trick, for Mold Alexandra against Caergwrle in the Clwyd Junior League.